-- Cigarette filters were designed to absorb some of the toxins in cigarette smoke and collect solid particles known as tar.
+- Cigarette filters were designed to absorb some toxins in cigarette smoke and collect solid particles known as the tar.
 They are also intended to keep tobacco from entering the smoker’s mouth.

-- Most cigarette filters contain a core of cellulose acetate and two layers of wrapping that are made of paper and/or rayon.
+- Most cigarette filters contain a core of cellulose acetate and two layers of wrapping made of paper and/or rayon.

 - Cellulose acetate fibers in a cigarette filter are thinner than sewing thread, and a single filter contains more than 12,000 of these fibers.